Cossack raids: Ottoman Empire

-Cossack raids inflicted colossal economic losses on the Ottoman Empire, resulting in decline of its military power.
+Cossack raids inflicted colossal economic losses on the Ottoman Empire, resulting in a decline of its military power.
 Cossack raids also had a significant psychological impact.
-In 1630, Sultan Murad IV begged Polish authorities to get rid of Cossacks.
-The Zaporozhian raids during 1672–1674 had the most impactful psychological effect on Turks.
-Among the most influential Ottoman Sultans reportedly admitted that thinking about Cossacks gave him difficulty sleeping during night.
+The Zaporozhian raids in 1672–1674 had the greatest psychological impact on the Turks.
+Among the most influential Ottoman Sultans, it is reported that he admitted thinking about Cossacks gave him difficulty sleeping at night.

-In 1675, Sultan Mehmed IV demanded the Zaporozhian Cossacks led by Ivan Sirko to submit to the Ottoman rule.
+In 1675, Sultan Mehmed IV demanded that the Zaporozhian Cossacks led by Ivan Sirko submit to Ottoman rule.
 To which, Cossacks responded with a semi-legendary letter full of profanities and insults.
 This inspired the most popular painting in Ukrainian-Russian history, Ilya Repin's Reply of the Zaporozhian Cossacks.

 Europe

-The Zaporozhian Cossacks proved to be more adaptable in comparison to their Tatar counterpart, with their popularity growing in Europe.
-In the 16th century, Chevalier commented on them: "there was no warrior better fitted to outfight a Tatar than a Zaporozhian".
-Ottoman Sultans often sent complaints to the neighboring states about Zaporozhian attacks, but the rulers of these states declared that they have no association with them.
+The Zaporozhian Cossacks proved more adaptable than their Tatar counterparts, with their popularity growing in Europe.
+In the 16th century, Chevalier commented on them: "There was no warrior better fitted to outfight a Tatar than a Zaporozhian".
+Ottoman Sultans often sent complaints to the neighboring states about Zaporozhian attacks, but the rulers of these states declared that they had no association with them.
 Tatars and Turks at times inflicted considerable losses on them.
 In 1593, Tatars burnt Tomakivka Sich while the Cossacks were away.
-However, the Zaporozhian Host again proved their adaptability, as they had no problems recruiting and building a new fleet in a short period of time, but having issues with finding horses.
-Pope Clement VIII, Polish Kings, and even Habsburg Emperors recognized Cossack efficiency in fighting the Ottomans, seeking them as allies.
+However, the Zaporozhian Host again proved their adaptability, as they had no trouble recruiting and building a new fleet in a short period of time, but struggled to find horses.
+Pope Clement VIII, Polish Kings, and even Habsburg Emperors recognized Cossack efficiency in fighting the Ottomans and sought them as allies.
 Tsar Feodor I described Zaporozhian Cossacks to the Austrian delegation as: "good fighters, but cruel and treacherous".

 Italian Dominican missionary Emidio Portelli d'Ascoli noted about the brutality of Cossack raids that:

 The Cossacks destroy, rob, burn, lead off into slavery, kill; often they besiege fortified cities, take them by storm, devastate, and burn them down.

 French military engineer Vasseur de Beauplan expressed the same sentiment:

 It is these people [Cossacks] who often, [indeed] almost every year, go raiding on the Black Sea, to the great detriment of the Turks.
 Many times they have plundered Crimea, which belongs to Tatary, ravaged Anatolia, sacked Trebizond, and even ventured as far as the mouth of the Black Sea, three leagues from Constantinople, where they have laid waste to everything with fire and sword, returning home with much booty and a number of slaves, usually young children, whom they keep for their own service or give as gifts to the lords of their homeland.
 No old people are detained, unless they are judged rich enough to buy their freedom by paying ransom.